Minstrel Krampus: Reception

+"Minstrel Krampus" was met with generally positive reviews from critics.
 Kevin McFarland of The A.V.
-Club gave the episode an A−, saying "I loved pretty much every part of this.
+Club gave the episode a positive review and an A− rating, saying "I loved pretty much every part of this.
 The Hayley plot provides enough simple laughs before basically trailing off into nothing.
 Francine has very little to do outside of getting verbally abused by Steve.
-But Stan’s interactions with his father and Santa, and mostly Steve growing into the Belle role and Krampus as a soulful, James Brown-esque Beast (sung by Charles Bradley) was the best part of this Christmas special.
-It’s not my favorite that the show has ever done, but it’s yet another example that American Dad knows how to do Christmas episodes that stand out during the season more than any other program on television."
-The episode was watched by a total of 5.00 million people, this made it the fourth most watched show on Animation Domination that night, losing to Bob's Burgers, Family Guy and The Simpsons with 8.48 million.
+But Stan's interactions with his father and Santa, and mostly Steve growing into the Belle role and Krampus as a soulful, James Brown-esque Beast (sung by Charles Bradley) was the best part of this Christmas special.
+It's not my favorite that the show has ever done, but it’s yet another example that American Dad knows how to do Christmas episodes that stand out during the season more than any other program on television."
+Tommy North of Bubbleblabber gave the episode a mixed review, saying it was an "overall, entertaining episode" and that "(the) Christmas specials of Animation Domination are something I look forward to.
+They really emphasize family and really that is what this time of the year is all about".
+He went on to criticize the episode's humor, saying that "Minstrel Krampus didn’t necessarily make me laugh a whole lot… it wasn’t the funniest episode, in my opinion.
+The relationship between Krampus and Steve is a good example.
+When I first realized that the Krampus thing was going to be a nod to Beauty and the Beast, I started to anticipate much different scenarios than the ones that played out.
+It sort of let me down."